Foggalong/hardcode-fixer/data/list.md

 | X-Diagnose | xdiagnose | No status | ✔ |
 | YouTubeDL GUI | youtube-dlg | No status | ✔ |
 | Zenmap | zenmap | No status | ✔ |

+1 - Desura uses user generated launchers so cannot be changed.